avinashbabudonthu/core-java-practice/notes.md

 	* `Student`: reference type

 ## Constructor
+* Functionality which gets executed automatically by jvm at the time of creating an object
 * No return type
 * Same name as class
 ### Zero argument constructor
+* Default constructor
+* Zero argument constructor provided by java compiler at the time of compilation if class does not define any constructor
 * Class with zero argument `public` constructor
 ```
 public class Student{